Custody, Parenting Arrangements & Plans

 From the commencement of the proceedings until the Trial of the proceedings could take anywhere between 1 to 2 years or even more depending upon delays within the Court system, any difficulties encountered with the particular matter and the like.

-To arrange your free initial consultation with a specialist Family Lawyer at Pearsons Lawyers contact us today or call 1300 699 688 and know where you stand.
+To arrange your first appointment with a specialist Family Lawyer at Pearsons Lawyers contact us today or call 1300 699 688 and know where you stand.

 This article is general information only and is not to be relied upon as legal advice.
 Please seek legal advice as appropriate.